S0uthernR/python/README.md

 # python
-A repository of various Python programs
+A repository of various Python programs.